x7Gv/qpasswd/README.md

 # qpasswd

+## Includes features:

-A Symmetric key based password crypting tool.
+> A Symmetric key based password crypting tool.
  Using `AES-256-CBC` as an encryption standard and `scrypt` with 256bit keys as the key derivation for the CBC algorithm.

+> OS level random password generation tool with rich charset catalog

 ## Building
 This project requires Rusts Cargo build system for it to be built.